tx-pts-dai/terraform-aws-waf/README.md

 If the header that you specify isn’t present in a request, AWS WAF doesn’t apply the rule to the request at all.
 This means that AWS WAF doesn't apply the rule action and doesn't apply the fallback behavior.
 A rule statement that uses a forwarded IP header for the IP address won’t use the IP address that’s reported by the web request origin. ([source](https://docs.aws.amazon.com/waf/latest/developerguide/waf-rule-statement-forwarded-ip-address.html))

-## Problems with the Oracle Data Cloud Crawler or Google bots ?
+## Problems with the Google bots ?

-If the oracle data cloud regex throws errors the automatic parsing can be disabled by:
-* setting `enable_oracle_crawler_whitelist = false`

-If the `data.http.oracle` structure throws errors the url can be overridden by:
-* setting the variable `oracle_data_cloud_crawlers_url` to a valid URL

 If the google bot jsonecode throws errors it can be disabled by:

 * setting `enable_google_bots_whitelist = false`

 If the `data.http.googlebot` structure throws errors the url can be overridden by:

 * setting the variable `google_bots_url` to a valid URL